Contemelium-BroadBITS/YAML-Language-Interpreter/README.md

 # 1. Introduction
 This interpreter serves as a bridge between rule declarations written in YAML format and executable Python code within OpExpert.
-It supports five fundamental operations crucial for setting rules within the OpExpert environment: Condition, Execution, Function, Integration, and Module.
+It supports five fundamental operations crucial for setting rules within the OpExpert environment: Condition, Execution, Function, Import, Integration, and Module.
 Each operation corresponds to a specific aspect of rule definition and execution.

 - Condition: Specifies the conditions under which a rule should be triggered or applied.
 - Execution: ...